apecosm/python-apecosm/doc/data_extract.rst

     spatial_mean_phy2

 This function will first vertically **integrate** the LTL biomass (converting from :math:`mmol/m3` into :math:`mmol/m2`).
-And then compute the horizontal **average**.
+Then the horizontal **average** is computed.
 This choice has been made to be consistent with Apecosm outputs.
 Indeed, OOPE is provided as a vertically integrated biomass.
+Therefore, vertical integration need to be performed on LTL outputs in order to draw the size-spectra.

 .. ipython:: python
     :suppress: